TSKoduru/FullStackOpen/README.md

 # FullStackOpen
-Storing assignments/data from the University of Helsinki's frontend course.
+I'm taking a course from the University of Helsinki (Unofficially) to teach myself frontend dev more formally.
+This is where course assignments will go!